Ploy

 Best Practices

-• Use migrations - Track schema changes with Drizzle migrations
+• Use migrations - Keep schema changes in migrations/ instead of request handlers

 • Index frequently queried columns - Add indexes for better performance